-With the DTS Headphone X: v20 surround sound, you get top quality digital sound surround that would never fail to augment your gaming experience and take it to the next level.
+With the DTS Headphone X: v20 surround sound, you get top quality digital surround sound that would never fail to augment your gaming experience and take it to the next level.
 But even that does not eclipse the sheer brilliance of the QuantumSPHERE 360.

 QuantumSPHERE 360 technology actually takes into account the position of your head so that even if you turn your head or change position, the sounds around you will adjust accordingly to maintain their relative positions.
-This is precision sound surround in action, and the high-resolution certified 50mm drivers deliver both sound technologies to their full effect.
+This is precision surround sound in action, and the high-resolution certified 50mm drivers deliver both sound technologies to their full effect.

 You also have active noise cancellation so that you don’t have to deal with any sounds apart from the ones that you want to hear.
 And then there’s the customizable RGB lighting that lights up each cup—something flashy on top to go with all that incredible power and features underneath.

-Many have called the HyperX Cloud Alpha the best gaming headphone for gamers because of its near flawless sound quality.
+Many have called the HyperX Cloud Alpha the best gaming headphone for gamers because of its near-flawless sound quality.
 And that’s great, given that it is priced in the mid-range.
 This is one headphone where you will not have to suffer inconsistencies like overly aggressive high pitch or overdone bass tones.
 Balance is a theme for this device.

-The quality materials that were brought together to make this headset will ensure that you get fantastic value for a long period of time after purchasing.
+The quality materials that were brought together to make this headset will ensure that you get fantastic value for a long period of time after purchase.
 This gaming headset feels comfortable and will age well with its thick memory foam padding over the earcups, and aluminum components in key areas.

 There is no better example of a headset that brings together quality, performance, and durability, for a mid-range price like the HyperX Cloud Alpha.
-While you cannot call it revolutionary, by any means—and this is not surprising, given the price—you can be sure that it leads the pack in all the essentials and would do right by you after you hand over your money.
+While you cannot call it revolutionary, by any means—and this is not surprising, given the price—you can be sure that it leads the pack in all the essentials, and would do right by you after you hand over your money.

 How to Choose the Right Gaming Headset for You

 There are a few criteria that you need to consider in order to choose the right headset for yourself.
-However, there are two criteria which are non-negotiable from the get-go.
+However, there are two criteria that are non-negotiable from the get-go.
 These are comfort and sound quality.